 Can I return something without the tag?

 Of course, you can return something without the tag.
-I have never come across a shop that demands that you bring the tag too.
+I have never come across a store that demands that you bring the tag too.
 The store can easily replace the tag as long the item itself is still in good condition.
 You may however still need to check the refund policy of the store.

 Does Walmart check serial numbers on returns?

 Yes, Walmart check serial numbers on returns.
 Otherwise, they would end up with items that are not theirs.

 This, however, does not apply to certain items that do not have serial numbers.